panoply/esthetic/readme.md

 ### Why Prettify?

-Prettify is mostly geared towards projects using Liquid as the consumer facing language and exists an alternative to [Prettier](https://prettier.io/) and [JS Beautify](https://beautifier.io/) but it does not intend to replace such tools.
+Prettify is mostly geared towards projects using Liquid as the consumer facing language and exists an alternative to [Prettier](https://prettier.io/) and [JS Beautify](https://beautifier.io/).
 It's the perfect choice for projects that leverage the [Liquid](https://shopify.github.io/liquid/) template language and was developed for usage in the [Liquify](https://liquify.dev) text editor extension/plugin.

-Prettify allows developers to comfortably infuse Liquid into different languages without sacrificing beautification support and because it extends upon the sparser/prettydiff libraries it can also be used in an isolated matter.
+Prettify allows developers to comfortably infuse Liquid into different languages without sacrificing beautification support, it intends to be the solution you'd employ when working with the template language.

 ### Supported Languages